Skip to main content

 • Voice: Supports the Voice Gateway channel for GenAI features including Agent Node, with Deepgram as the supported TTS engine.

-• Chat: Delivers real-time LLM response streaming for Web/Mobile SDK channels.
+• Chat: Delivers real-time LLM response streaming for Web/Mobile SDK and Microsoft Teams channels.
 Agent Node and Prompt Node stream responses token-by-token.

 • Models: Integrates with OpenAI and Azure OpenAI out of the box.
 Custom prompts support other streaming-capable LLMs.